 Interview by Jack Merry

-Hey, thank you all for your time!
-Could you please state your names and positions within Heavy Feather?
+Hey, and thank you for your time!
+Please state your name and position in the band.

 When did you first start getting into music and know you wanted to join a band?

 I first got into rock/metal music in the early 2000’s.
 The first album I heard was “Use Your Illusion I” by Guns N’ Roses.
 I was blown away by the sound and decided then and there to learn the guitar.
 I went on a hunting spree for more music and managed to find a couple of tapes, CDs of Iron Maiden, AC/DC, Metallica.
 I mostly listened to the classic traditional heavy metal bands such as Judas Priest, Dio, and a few thrash bands like Megadeth which became a huge influence on me.

 What was it like growing up in India and realizing you had an interest in the genre of heavy metal?

 The genre was completely non existent in India back in the day (still is to some extent!) and albums, bands were not easy to find and discover.
 I could only find albums of mainstream metal bands but, I eventually managed to discover a lot of cool bands thanks to the internet.

 Can you tell me a little bit about how the writing and recording process began for ‘End of the Line’?